British Rail: Regions

 The North Eastern Region was merged with the Eastern Region in 1967.
+The Anglia Region was created in late 1987, its first General Manager being John Edmonds, who began his appointment on 19 October 1987.
+Full separation from the Eastern Region – apart from engineering design needs – occurred on 29 April 1988.
+It handled the services from Fenchurch Street and Liverpool Street, its western boundary being Hertford East, Meldreth and Whittlesea.

 Sectorisation

 In 1982, the regions were abolished as the service provider (but retained for administration) and replaced by "business sectors", a process known as sectorisation.

 The passenger sectors were (by the early 1990s):